dogyoons/dogyoons.github.io/_pages/publications.md

   - /publications.html
 ---

-Publications by categories in reversed chronological order.
+Publications by categories in reverse chronological order.

 ## Preprints